VinceCTL/Portfolio_MK0/portfolio/content/sections/about/about.md

 imageAlt: 'Full Stack TypeScript Developer'
 ---

-I'm a **Full Stack TypeScript Developer** with a passion for building modern, scalable web applications.
+I'm **Vincent Casteldaccia**, a **Full Stack TypeScript Developer** with a passion for building modern, scalable web applications.
 My expertise lies in creating robust frontend and backend solutions using cutting-edge technologies.
+I specialize in delivering high-quality code that is maintainable, performant, and user-focused.

 ## My Stack